CDRT/mk_docs/docs/ref/bios/settings/thinkpad/thinkshieldpasswordless.md

 1. After your device is verified, the power-on process continues.

+!!! info ""
-?> You should insert the FIDO2 USB device or enter the power-on password within 60 seconds.
+    You should insert the FIDO2 USB device or enter the power-on password within 60 seconds.
 Otherwise, your computer will shut down automatically.

 Here is a video walk-through of the process: